 Simply be kind to everyone.
 Simply educate not only your brain, but your heart.
 Simply offer love, instead of judgement.

 It really is so simple.
-Simplicity at its finest.”
+In fact, it is simplicity at its finest.”

 This story was submitted to Love What Matters by Becca Smith on behalf of Michelle Stanfield.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Subscribe to Love What Matters on YouTube and never miss our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.